 McKay’s artwork was selected for inclusion in The N.B.
 Juried Exhibition (1985), The N.B.
 Art Competition (1987), and received an honourable mention in The Marion McCain Juried Exhibition (1989) at the Beaverbrook Art Gallery.
 David McKay’s work was shown at The Toronto International Art Fair in 2007 and The Boston International Fine Art Show in 2008.
-In 2010 the artist participated in the exhibition Wolastoq (Beautiful River): The Saint John River Project at The Beaverbrook Art Gallery and Portraits-New Brunswick Artists at the New Brunswick Museum in 2009.
+In 2010 the artist was invited to participate in the exhibition Wolastoq (Beautiful River): The Saint John River Project at the Beaverbrook Art Gallery and Portraits-New Brunswick Artists at the New Brunswick Museum in 2009.
 In 2019-2020, his work was included in the Marion McCain Exhibition of Atlantic Canadian Art at the Beaverbrook Art Gallery.

 David McKay’s artwork is in numerous private collections and is in the following public collections: The Beaverbrook Art Gallery, His Royal Highness Prince Andrew, Mount Allison University, l'Université de Moncton, Irving Oil Limited, the New Brunswick Art Bank, the Confederation Centre Art Gallery, Charlottetown, the University of New Brunswick, the New Brunswick Museum, Esso Resource Center, McCain Foods (Canada) and the City of Fredericton.

 When I think of my artwork, I think of my home province of New Brunswick, my years as a child growing up here and of its beautiful landscape and humble buildings.
 That is what inspired my artwork over forty years ago and continues to do so today.